Yizack/mappedlove/docs/account/delete-account.md

 4. Confirm that you want to delete your account by clicking the **Delete account** button.

-## Don't have access to your account?
+## Don't have access?

 If you no longer have access to your account, follow these steps to delete your account:

 ### Option 1: Recover your account

-1. Go to the <a href="/recovery" target="_blank">Account Recovery</a> page.
+1. Follow the <a href="/docs/account/account-recovery" target="_blank">Account Recovery</a> guide.
-2. Enter the email address associated with your account.
-3. Follow the instructions to recover your account.
-4. Once you regain access to your account, follow the steps from the previous section to delete your account.
+2. Once you regain access to your account, follow the steps from the previous section to delete your account.

 ### Option 2: Submit a request